ExurionTechnologies/ExurionTechnologies/README.md

 </div>

-Ebin Biju founded Exurion Technologies as a powerful, hands-on businessman-builder — closing the gap between business strategy and hands-on engineering by operating as both the company's chief executive and its lead builder.
-Rather than delegating execution, he runs the full lifecycle personally: pitching the vision, architecting the systems, writing the code, and staying accountable for what ships.
+Ebin Biju founded Exurion Technologies as a powerful, hands-on businessman-builder — closing the gap between business strategy and hands-on engineering.
+He built the company from the ground up and now leads a 10-person team, staying directly involved in strategy, architecture, and delivery rather than stepping back into a purely executive role.

 **Business Acumen**
-- Built and self-funded Exurion from the ground up with zero outside investment
+- Founded and self-funded Exurion from the ground up with zero outside investment, growing it into a 10-person team
-- Owns strategy, pricing, client relationships, and delivery — the full commercial stack, not just the technical one
+- Owns overall strategy, pricing, and client relationships, working closely with the team on delivery — the full commercial stack, not just the technical one
-- Operates lean by design: every dollar of overhead is deferred until it's earned, not assumed
+- Operates lean by design: every dollar of overhead is earned before it's spent

 **Technical Range**
 - Ships across four disciplines — games, web, apps, and AI — rather than specializing narrowly